antvis/G6/docs/manual/advanced/animation.en.md

 #### A Moving Circle

 In this demo, we add a circle shape with moving animation in `afterDraw`.
-In each frame, we return the relative position of the circle on the edge.<br />
+In each frame, we return the relative position of the circle on the edge.
+The first parameter of `animate()` is a function which returns the properties of each frame; the second parameter defines the configuration for animation, see [animateCfg](#animateCfg)<br />

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*OAGPRZbYpw4AAAAAAAAAAABkARQnAQ' alt='download' width='150'/>